 Borderline Personality Disorder

 Borderline personality disorder (BPD) is a complex mental health condition that causes emotional instability, relationship problems, a low sense of self-worth, and fear of abandonment.
-Other common symptoms include problems managing anger and recurring self-destructive or suicidal behaviors.
+Other common symptoms include problems managing anger and recurring self-harming or suicidal behaviors.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.